 I had plans to have a water birth at home with a midwife and doula.
 I did many things to prepare for this months before.
 From exercises, to eating well, birth class, hanging up scriptures on my wall, and much more.

 The day before I went into labor, my midwife did some tests and said I may have to go to the hospital to be induced because of some concerns.
 But we waited for the test results.
 That day was really hard for me.
 I had things to do to prep for sabbath but I couldn’t focus well.
 I had put together a worship music playlist for labor many months ago.
 Just songs that I knew or heard that I thought would be fitting for me while in labor.
 During this day, I listened to it a lot and it helped.
-I’m so glad I made that playlist, every song had exactly the words I needed to hear while trusting Him in the unknown.
+I’m so glad I made that playlist, every song had the exact words I needed to hear while trusting Him in the unknown.

 (During this time, we did get my test results back.
 And while things were borderline concerning, since I was already in labor, my midwife let me labor at home.)